| The debate of whether to have inverter or

 regular basis.
 With the recent change over from old air conditioning

+refrigerant R22 to R410a inverter technology has been boosted further.
 R410a runs at a much higher pressure and temperature than the older gas

 thus being better for heat pump applications.
 Most modern day systems are actually